Helen McCrory

 Helen Elizabeth McCrory OBE (17 August 1968 – 16 April 2021) was an English actress.
-After studying at the Drama Centre London, she made her stage debut in The Importance of Being Earnest in 1990.
-Other stage roles include playing Lady Macbeth in Macbeth at Shakespeare's Globe, Olivia in Twelfth Night and Rosalind in As You Like It in the West End.
+After studying at the Drama Centre London, she made her professional stage debut in The Importance of Being Earnest in 1990.
+Other theatre roles include playing Lady Macbeth in Macbeth at Shakespeare's Globe, Olivia in Twelfth Night, Rosalind in As You Like It in the West End for which she received a Laurence Olivier Award nomination, and Medea in the eponymous play at the Royal National Theatre.

-McCrory portrayed Cherie Blair in both The Queen (2006) and The Special Relationship (2010), alongside Michael Sheen who also portrayed husband and Prime Minister Tony Blair in both.
-She also portrayed Françoise in the film Charlotte Gray (2001), the dark anti-heroine Narcissa Malfoy in the final three Harry Potter films (2009, 2010, 2011), Mama Jeanne in Martin Scorsese's family film Hugo (2011), Clair Dowar in the James Bond film Skyfall (2012), Polly Gray in Peaky Blinders (2013–2019), Emma Banville in Fearless (2017) and Kathryn Villiers in MotherFatherSon (2019).
+McCrory is known for her film roles as Françoise in Charlotte Gray (2001); Cherie Blair in both The Queen (2006) and The Special Relationship (2010), alongside Michael Sheen, who portrayed husband and Prime Minister Tony Blair in both; Narcissa Malfoy in the final three Harry Potter films (2009, 2010, 2011); Mama Jeanne in Hugo (2011); and Clair Dowar in the James Bond film Skyfall (2012).
+She was also known for her television roles as Polly Gray in the BBC series Peaky Blinders (2013–2019); Madame Kali in the Showtime series Penny Dreadful (2014–15); Emma Banville in the ITV series Fearless (2017); and Kathryn Villiers in the BBC mini-series MotherFatherSon (2019).

 Early life

 McCrory was born on 17 August 1968 in Paddington, London.
-Her mother, Ann (née Morgans), is a Welsh physiotherapist, and her father, Iain McCrory (born 29 March 1940), is a diplomat from Glasgow; they were married in 1968.
+Her mother, Ann (née Morgans), is a Welsh physiotherapist, and her father, Iain McCrory, was a diplomat from Glasgow; they were married in 1968.
 She was the eldest of three children.

-She was educated at Queenswood School near Hatfield, Hertfordshire, then spent a year living in Italy.
+McCrory was educated at Queenswood School near Hatfield, Hertfordshire, then spent a year living in Italy.
 Upon her return to Britain, she began studying acting at the Drama Centre in London.